A casual top with short sleeves and no collar usually made of cotton

 Ways to tell them apart:

-T-shirt and tee shirt refer to the same item of clothing, a casual top with short sleeves and no collar.
+Both t-shirt and tee shirt refer to the same type of casual garment.

-Both terms are acceptable, but T-shirt is more commonly used in writing.
+Both are acceptable, but t-shirt is more commonly used in product descriptions.